hey-lokesh/smart-pkg/README.md

 ### ⚙️ Use with Dev Server

-To run `smart-pkg` alongside your dev server, install `concurrently`:
+To run `pkgenie` alongside your dev server, install `concurrently`:

 ```
 npm i -D concurrently